 Wyoming Private Investigator Licensing Requirements

-If you’re wondering how to get a private investigator license in Wyoming, you’ll be happy to hear that, at least currently, Wyoming does not any have state-level licensing requirements for private investigators.
+Suppose you’re wondering how to get a private investigator license in Wyoming.
+In that case, you’ll be happy to hear that, at least currently, the state does not have state-level licensing requirements for private investigators.

-Some individual municipalities may regulate private investigators and security alarm companies via city ordinances.
+However, some individual state municipalities may regulate private investigators and security alarm companies via city ordinances.
 You should check with the specific municipalities where you plan to conduct business.
-For example, the city of Cheyenne requires private investigators to have a business license.
+For example, Cheyenne requires private investigators to have a business license.

 Private investigators in the state are subject to the same laws and regulations as law enforcement.
-And, if you operate a security firm, you may need to register with the Secretary of State.
+Also, if you operate a security firm, you may need to register with the Secretary of State.

 Also, if your company conducts business in Wyoming, contact the Wyoming Department of Revenue if you are subject to the state revenue laws.
-Visit the Wyoming Division of Criminal Investigation (DCI) website at http://wyomingdci.wyo.gov/ for more information.
-Other notes:
+For more information, visit the Wyoming Division of Criminal Investigation (DCI) website.

-If you plan to carry a firearm, you’ll need a concealed firearm permit.
-Visit the website listed above for more information and a link to the online application form.
+You’ll need a concealed firearm permit if you plan to carry a firearm.
+Visit the website above for more information and a link to the online application form.
 The state recognizes permits from some states.
 Visit the website for the most current list.

 Wyoming Private Investigator Associations

-Even though Wyoming doesn’t have any private investigator licensing requirements, it is still a good idea to join a private investigator industry association.
+Even though Wyoming has no private investigator licensing requirements, joining a private investigator industry association is still a good idea.
 Associations are a great way to network with others in the industry, learn about laws and regulations, and get access to training and development.

-At the time of this writing, we couldn’t find any information on South Dakota Private Investigator associations.
+We couldn’t find any information on South Dakota Private Investigator associations at the time of this writing.
 If you have information on Private Investigator Associations in South Dakota, please send us the details at firstname.lastname@example.org.

-Although there aren’t any state level investigation associations, you can still join a national organization.
-We suggest one of the following: National Association of Legal Investigators (NALI), United States Association of Professional Investigators (USAPI), the World Association of Professional Private Investigators (WAPI) or the National Council of Investigation and Security Services (NCISS).
+Although there aren’t any state-level investigation associations, you can still join a national organization.
+We suggest one from the National Association of Legal Investigators (NALI).
+Also, the United States Association of Professional Investigators (USAPI).
+Or the World Association of Professional Private Investigators (WAPI) or the National Council of Investigation and Security Services (NCISS).

 Find a Job as a Private Investigator

-If you’re looking for employment, use our List of Private Investigators in Wyoming as a starting point.
-Contact the individual private investigators and investigation agencies in the state to see if they have any open positions or internships available.
+For employment opportunities, start by reviewing the Private Investigators in Wyoming who are our directory members.
+Contact individual private investigators and investigation agencies directly.
+Ask if they have any open positions or internships available.

 Training and Education

-Given that Wyoming doesn’t have any specific licensing requirements, there aren’t any required training and development programs.
-You don’t need a degree or diploma and you aren’t required to have experience.
+Since Wyoming has no specific licensing requirements, no training and development programs are required.
+You don’t need a degree or diploma, nor are you required to have experience.
 However, if you plan to work as a private investigator in the state, you should still know what you’re doing.
-Having a degree in criminal justice or having experience in law enforcement will go long way in running a successful investigation business.
+A degree in criminal justice or experience in law enforcement will go a long way in running a successful investigation business.

-Whether you are an experienced investigator, or you are just starting out, leverage our list of Private Investigator Training Resources to help improve your knowledge and skills.
-The list has a variety of university, college and home study course to help you learn the skills required to be an investigator.
+Whether you are an experienced investigator or just starting, check out our Private Investigator Training Resources.
+There are several general training programs.
+In addition, there are university, college, and home study courses designed to help you learn the skills required to be an investigator.

-If you would like to learn how to get a private investigator license in other states, check out the Private Investigator Licensing eBook, available at Amazon.
+If you want to learn how to get a private investigator license in other states, check out the Private Investigator Licensing eBook, available at Amazon.

 Questions and Comments

-If you have any questions about how to get a private investigator license in Wyoming, please post a message below.
+If you have any questions about how to get a private investigator’s license in Wyoming, please post a message below.